hellovelop/limelink-ios-sdk/README.md

 ## Deferred Deep Link Support

-Deferred Deep Link allows you to receive link parameters when the app is first launched after installation, even if the user clicked the link before the app was installed.
+Deferred Deep Link allows you to retrieve deep link information when the app is first launched after installation, even if the user clicked the link before the app was installed.
+This implementation uses device fingerprinting (screen size and OS version) to match users.

+### How It Works

+1. User clicks a link on the web
+2. Server stores device information (width, height, user agent) with the link suffix
+3. If app is not installed, redirect to App Store
+4. After app installation, on first launch, SDK automatically matches device information
+5. SDK retrieves the deep link URI and navigates to the appropriate screen

 ### Usage

-#### 1. Get Parameters by Token (Use on first launch after app installation)

-Retrieve parameters using a stored token when the app is first launched after installation.

 **Swift:**
 ```swift